NBility-Model/nbility-model.github.io/Workshop-Archi-beginner/Workshop_4_Commit_and_publish_change.md

 ![coArchi-publish-changes](https://github.com/NBility-Model/.github/blob/main/images/Publish%20changes.PNG)

-4. To ensure that your changes have been successfully committed and published, you can verify by visiting https://github.com/NBility-Model to see if your commit appears in the specific branch you've worked on.
+4. To ensure that your changes have been successfully committed and published, you can verify by visiting your topic branch on https://github.com/NBility-Model to see if your commit appears in the specific branch you've worked on.